Find out if you could be a foster carer

 The fostering allowance you receive has two components – your professional fee and money to cover the child’s needs.

-This is why there is no single, fixed fostering allowance.
-It differs because foster carers have different skills and experience.
-The amount you receive also depends on the type of care provided (for example, if a foster child has complex needs), the child’s age, and whether you are fostering in London and the South East or the rest of the UK.
+There is no single, fixed fostering allowance because foster carers have varying skills and experience.
+The amount you receive also depends on the type of foster care provided (for example, if a foster child has complex needs), the child’s age, and which area of the UK you are currently residing in.

 You don’t have to pay self-employed National Insurance Contributions if you’re a foster carer of retirement age.
 I mistakenly paid them for two years before I realised!

-Once approved, you’ll receive foster care pay (known as a fostering allowance) in the region of £24,500 a year.
-For almost all foster carers, this will be tax free, making it the salary-equivalent of a £30,000 role before tax.
+Foster carers are regarded as self-employed, which means they generally won’t be subject to income tax.
+This means your fostering allowance is the salary equivalent of a £30,000 role before tax.
 Foster care pay doesn’t affect state benefits.
-However, it’s difficult to estimate an exact figure you’ll get paid for fostering.
-You might earn more than £24,500 or you might earn less.
+However, it’s difficult to estimate the exact figure you’ll get paid for fostering.
+You might earn more than the £24,500 average, or you might earn less.

 All foster carers in the UK must register as self-employed and pay National Insurance Contributions.
 You do not have to pay National Insurance after you reach State Pension age unless you’re self-employed and paying Class 4 contributions.
 Don’t worry if you haven’t been self-employed before, as a foster carer it’s very simple and we offer you all the support you need.